metio/terraform-provider-k8s/docs/data-sources/acme_cert_manager_io_challenge_v1_manifest.md

 Optional:

-- `hosted_zone_name` (String) HostedZoneName is an optional field that tells cert-manager in which Cloud DNS zone the challenge record has to be created.
-If left empty cert-manager will automatically choose a zone.
+- `hosted_zone_name` (String) HostedZoneName is an optional field that tells cert-manager in whichCloud DNS zone the challenge record has to be created.If left empty cert-manager will automatically choose a zone.
-- `service_account_secret_ref` (Attributes) A reference to a specific 'key' within a Secret resource.
-In some instances, 'key' is a required field. (see [below for nested schema](#nestedatt--spec--solver--dns01--webhook--service_account_secret_ref))
+- `service_account_secret_ref` (Attributes) A reference to a specific 'key' within a Secret resource.In some instances, 'key' is a required field. (see [below for nested schema](#nestedatt--spec--solver--dns01--webhook--service_account_secret_ref))

 <a id="nestedatt--spec--solver--dns01--webhook--service_account_secret_ref"></a>
 ### Nested Schema for `spec.solver.dns01.webhook.service_account_secret_ref`

 Required:

-- `name` (String) Name of the resource being referred to.
-More info: https://kubernetes.io/docs/concepts/overview/working-with-objects/names/#names
+- `name` (String) Name of the resource being referred to.More info: https://kubernetes.io/docs/concepts/overview/working-with-objects/names/#names

 Optional:

-- `key` (String) The key of the entry in the Secret resource's 'data' field to be used.
-Some instances of this field may be defaulted, in others it may be required.
+- `key` (String) The key of the entry in the Secret resource's 'data' field to be used.Some instances of this field may be defaulted, in others it may berequired.